cardstack/cardstack-documentation/guides/data/grants.md

 After you pass that resource-level check, we apply field level checks to limit the response.
 The response will only includes fields for which you have the `may-read-fields` permission.
 The "type" and "id" fields are fundamental to JSON:API, so you do not need explicit `may-read-fields` permission for them.
 They are implicitly allowed to be read as long as you have may-read-resource.
 If you lack `may-read-fields` permission on a relationship field, it won't be present in data.relationships in the response, and so it necessarily also cannot be present in data.includes (because the JSON:API spec requires full linkage).
 If you have `may-read-fields` permission on a relationship field, it will be present in data.relationships.
-In order for a related resource to also appear in `includes` (either because you asked for it via the `?include=` query parameter or because of the schema's default-includes) you must have `may-read-resource` permission on the related resource, and we will recurse into it to enforce field level `may-read-resource` permissions.
+In order for a related resource to also appear in `includes` (either because you asked for it via the `?include=` query parameter or because of the schema's default-includes) you must have `may-read-resource` permission on the related resource, and we will traverse it to enforce field level `may-read-resource` permissions.
 In other words, having `may-read-fields` on a relationship field is distinct from having `may-read-resource` on the resource that the relationship points at.

 ### Update